 Next, check the air exhaust port and make sure that it’s calibrated.
 This is to avoid dust and other particles from entering the machine.
 It will be good to not only clean it but also to clean the other parts that could be causing your projector not to turn off.

 Lastly, check loose screws and connections.
 This may be caused by a component that you have already replaced because it is not tight enough or was too loose.
 Refer to the replacement part guide if you cannot fix your problem.

 Overall, the issues you may encounter with a projector could be minor.
 Or, it could cause your machine to crash and ruin the rest of your presentation.
-That’s why it’s good to know the different problems you could encounter then to fix them purposely.
+That is why it is better to know the different problems you could encounter then to fix them purposely.
 Now that you know these issues, you can better prepare yourself for them and prevent them from happening.
-It’s always better to be safe than sorry.
+It is always better to be safe than sorry.

 However, if problems occur, with the above information, you can fix them yourself by following the guidelines above.
-In case the issue you encounter with your projector is not an easy fix, you can also seek help from a technician who specializes in these issues or ask your friends or family for advice.
+The issue you encounter with your projector may not be an easy fix.
+You can also seek help from a technician who specializes in these issues or ask your friends or family for advice.